girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Algorithms/Random Forest Algorithm/README.md

 ## **Conclusion**

-- The Random Forest Algorithm is a machine learning algorithm that is easy to use and flexible.
-It uses ensemble learning, which enables organizations to solve regression and classification problems.
+- Random Forest Algorithm is a Machine Learning Algorithm which is mainly used to solve regression based and classification problems.

-- This is an ideal algorithm for developers because it solves the problem of overfitting of datasets.
-It’s a very resourceful tool for making accurate predictions needed in strategic decision making in organizations.
+- This is a great algorithm for developers because it prevents the problem of overfitting of training datasets.
+It’s a resourceful tool for making precise predictions needed in complex decision making in many organizations.